If you weren’t able to join us live, you can watch the virtual event below and click the share button to send to your loved ones!

 About this Event

-Princess Theatre, Decatur-Morgan Women’s Healthcare and HudsonAlpha Institute for Biotechnology along with cancer researcher, Sara Cooper, PhD., and genetic counselor, Veronica Greve, will discuss the latest in cancer research and genetic testing.
+Princess Theatre, Decatur-Morgan Women’s Healthcare and HudsonAlpha Institute for Biotechnology along with cancer researcher, Sara Cooper, PhD, and genetic counselor, Veronica Greve discuss the latest in cancer research and genetic testing.
 In 2020, almost 30,000 Alabama men and women will be diagnosed with cancer and over 10,000 will lose their battle with cancer.
-Sign up to learn about genetic cancer risks and gain powerful insight into your health care.
+Learn your genetic cancer risks and gain powerful insight into your health care.
 What you will learn about your own genes also has a potential impact you can share with your family members.

 - Learn about you and your families risk and prevention for cancer

 Sara Cooper, PhD joined the HudsonAlpha Institute for Biotechnology as a faculty investigator in 2010.
 She trained in genomics and metabolomics at Stanford University and the University of Washington.
 Her work is focused on using genomic and metabolomic technologies to understand human disease and improve patient care.
 Her ongoing studies often rely on the integration of metabolomics and genomics.
 Current and recent projects cover a diverse range of human diseases including pancreatic cancer, ovarian cancer, glioblastoma, and neuropsychiatric disease with a particular emphasis on precision medicine.
 She also leads the Institute’s Information is Power community outreach effort.